himyjan/goodtube/README.md

 ## 💎 How much does it cost?
 This extension gives you a 7 day free trial.
 After that it costs $2, once only, for unlimited life time access on as many devices as you like.

+*If you cannot afford this due to your financial or political situation, please send an email to goodtube4u@gmail.com to request FREE access.*

 <br>

 ## 🎉 UPDATE (13th Dec, 2025) - GoodTube becomes an official browser extension!!